A Simplified Explanation of Gödel’s proof - Part 2

 Note that the above is only intended to demonstrate the principle, not any actual formal language proof system.

-If the proof rules aren’t well chosen, you might be able to prove a sentence as well as the opposite of that sentence.
-That is a big problem, since you can then prove that something is true and false at the same time.
+If the proof rules aren’t well chosen, you might be able to prove a sentence as well as the opposite of that sentence (the negation of that sentence).
+That is a big problem, since you can then prove that something is correct and incorrect (“true” and “false”) at the same time.
 That means that you’ve got a contradiction.
 A formal language that doesn’t result in contradictions is called a consistent language.
-Gödel’s proof only applies to formal languages that don’t result in contradictions.
+Gödel’s paper only applies to formal languages that don’t result in contradictions.

 We assume that we have defined a consistent formal language that refers to numbers and has expressions that can be interpreted as making propositions about numbers.
 If we could say that the formal language proof system was complete, then for every proposition about numbers that could be made in that formal language, there would always be a proof of that proposition – or else a proof of its negation.
 So if the formal language proof system was ‘complete’, there would be no proposition about numbers that, given enough time, we could not produce a proof for it – even if the proof was very long, theoretically, it must be possible to construct the proof using only the axioms and rules of the system.

 Gödel’s proof says that no matter what your formal language is, and no matter what your axioms are, and what your proof rules are, Gödel’s proof can always define a formal expression which cannot be proved by those axioms and proof rules – and neither can its negation.
 And if Gödel’s proof is correct, that means that every formal language proof system is what is called ‘incomplete’.
 Hence the name of Gödel’s proof as his incompleteness proof.

 A further aspect of Gödel’s proof is that the formal expression that the proof comes up with is shown by the proof to be ‘true’, provided that the formal system is consistent.